CognitiveScale/cortex-fabric-examples/spark-batch-prediction/README.md

 [To read more about accessing Spark UI during job run, go here](https://spark.apache.org/docs/latest/running-on-kubernetes.html#accessing-driver-ui).

-For more details about how to build Skills go to [Cortex Fabric Documentation - Define Skills](/build-skills/define-skills.md).
+For more details about how to build Skills go to [Cortex Fabric Documentation - Develop Skills](https://cognitivescale.github.io/cortex-fabric/docs/build-skills/define-skills).